 Solving the five pains of sales tax filing and remittance

-Filing local returns
+1. Filing local sales tax returns

 Each state has its own set of rules and regulations that may differ from other states.
 In addition to state rules, cities and counties may impose and manage sales and use tax returns on their own.
 Responsibility lies with the business to not only determine if they have to file with specific cities and counties, but also to register of their own accord.